-We've had a fair bit to sample in recent years, including the 2018 World Cup and the 2019 Wimbledon Championships and FA Cup Final.
-The BBC's wildlife documentary, Dynasties was also made available to stream on-demand on iPlayer in 4K HLG, as was its critically-acclaimed horror series Dracula.
+We've had samples in the past, including the 2018 World Cup and the Wimbledon Championships and FA Cup Final.
+The BBC's wildlife documentaries Dynasties and Planet Earth II were also made available to stream on-demand on iPlayer in 4K HLG, as was its critically-acclaimed horror series Dracula.

 What is Advanced HDR by Technicolor?

 Launched back at CES 2017, Advanced HDR by Technicolor is the least well-known of the HDR formats.
 It's the result of a collaboration between LG and video specialists Technicolor, but LG is the only manufacturer to support the format so far.